narengan/cis/managing-for-security.md

 ## Best practice 1: Secure Your Origin IP Addresses

-When a subdomain is proxied using IBM CIS, all traffic is actively protected by responding with CIS-specific IP addresses (e.g., all of your clients connect to CIS proxies first and your origin IP addresses are obscured).
+When a subdomain is proxied using IBM CIS, all traffic is protected because we actively respond with IP addresses specific to IBM CIS (for example, all of your clients connect to CIS proxies first, and your origin IP addresses are obscured).

 ### Use CIS proxies for all DNS Records for HTTP(S) traffic from your origin